- Written by Dr.Mehmet Demircioglu

 Pay special attention if you have liver disease, kidney disease, glaucoma, urinary retention, sleep apnea, strong snoring, severe asthma, heart rhythm problems, or a history of medication reactions.
 These details can change which antihistamine is sensible and whether another doctor should be involved.

 Timing also matters.
-A familiar non drowsy medicine during the day may be easier to manage than a sedating product taken right before sleep.
+A familiar less sedating medicine during the day may be easier to manage than a sedating product taken right before sleep.
 If you are alone after surgery, traveling early the next morning, or already taking medication that affects alertness, the threshold for asking first should be lower.

-Yes.
-A patient with scalp eczema, contact allergy, psoriasis tendency, seborrheic dermatitis, or repeated product reactions needs a more careful plan.
+Scalp eczema, contact allergy, psoriasis tendency, seborrheic dermatitis, or repeated product reactions need a more careful plan.
 The problem may not be solved by an antihistamine if the scalp itself is actively inflamed or the trigger is still touching the skin.

 For surgery, the scalp should be quiet enough for clean incisions and predictable healing.
 Active inflammation, broken skin, and uncontrolled scratching can delay surgery.
 Keep that in mind with scalp eczema and hair transplant planning.